-Avantor associates should consult with the Legal department if they are contemplating any of the transactions outlined above or have any questions about the competitive aspects of an unfamiliar situation.
+Avantor associates should consult with the Legal department if they are contemplating any of the transactions outlined above or have any questions about the potential competition law concerns of an unfamiliar situation.

 - Q. A supplier recently started to sell its products directly to our customers at really low prices so it can develop its own customer base.
 My cousin works for one of our major competitors, and the supplier is doing the same thing to his company.
 My cousin suggested that both of our companies should agree to set prices on several of the supplier's products lower than the prices offered by the supplier until the supplier stops selling products directly to our customers.
 It sounds like a good idea, but are there any problems with it? - A. Yes.
 Disclosing pricing information to a competitor, even if that competitor is a family member or friend, could result in a violation of laws that ensure fair competition.
-Agreeing with a competitor to fix prices, even if the agreement is to lower prices, is definitely a violation of the laws enacted to ensure fair competition and could result in civil or criminal liability for Avantor and our associates.
+Agreeing with a competitor to fix prices, even if the agreement is to lower prices, is definitely a violation of the laws enacted to ensure fair competition and could result in civil or criminal liability, fines, or prohibitions on conducting business with government customers for Avantor and our associates.
 In addition, disclosing pricing information without a non-disclosure agreement in place is against Avantor's policies that protect our confidential information.